Bogota, Colombia

 Chapinero Alto

 Climb east above central Chapinero and the energy shifts from nightlife corridor to bohemian hillside.
 The streets get steeper, the cafés get smaller, the street art gets better.
-This is where Bogotá's creative and queer communities overlap most naturally — indie coffee shops, weekend brunch spots, and the kind of effortless tolerance that comes from a neighborhood that genuinely doesn't care who you are as long as you're interesting.
+This is where Bogotá's creative and LGBTQ+ communities overlap most naturally — indie coffee shops, weekend brunch spots, and the kind of effortless tolerance that comes from a neighborhood that genuinely doesn't care who you are as long as you're interesting.
 Sunday ajiaco up here is a local institution.

 La Macarena

-Adjacent to the historic center but spiritually closer to Chapinero, La Macarena is Bogotá's arts-forward neighborhood — independent galleries, design shops, bookshop-restaurants like Prudencia, and a weekend brunch culture that draws the city's creative and queer professionals.
+Adjacent to the historic center but spiritually closer to Chapinero, La Macarena is Bogotá's arts-forward neighborhood — independent galleries, design shops, bookshop-restaurants like Prudencia, and a weekend brunch culture that draws the city's creative and LGBTQ+ professionals.
 It's compact and walkable, with a different energy than Chapinero — less nightlife, more conversation.
 El Bandido and the small restaurants along Carrera 4A are worth an afternoon.

 Zona Rosa & Zona G